Top tax haven got more investment in 2013 than India and Brazil - UN

 The Caribbean archipelago, a tax haven otherwise dependent on tourism, has jumped up the league table of top investment destinations in the past five years.
-It welcomed $92 billion of foreign cash in 2013, according to preliminary figures compiled by the U.N. trade and economy thinktank UNCTAD.
+It welcomed $92 billion (55 billion pounds) of foreign cash in 2013, according to preliminary figures compiled by the U.N. trade and economy thinktank UNCTAD.

 That was the fourth biggest haul of investment globally.
-The world's biggest economy, United States, attracted $159 billion.
+The world's biggest economy, United States, attracted $159 billion (95 billion pounds).

-China, the world's second biggest economy, got $127 billion, while major oil and metals producer Russia took in just $2 billion more than the British Virgin Islands.
+China, the world's second biggest economy, got $127 billion (76 billion pounds), while major oil and metals producer Russia took in just $2 billion (1 billion pounds) more than the British Virgin Islands.

-Brazil and India were further down the ranking, with $63 billion and $28 billion respectively.
+Brazil and India were further down the ranking, with $63 billion (38 billion pounds) and $28 billion (16 billion pounds) respectively.

 For most countries, foreign direct investment mainly consists of companies spending on crossborder corporate acquisitions and new overseas projects.